 Len Yeadon said on Facebook “This might be a continuation of a phenomenon that was around in my great grandfathers time.
 People spoke of fishing trips where an island “rose” out of the sea.”

 Paul Barker added “Kingscar has been there for many years – it has just been getting a bit bigger recently.
 It is nothing new.”

-Kingscar Bank is a bank which has been shown on Admiralty Charts going back to the 1700’s, but hasn’t been visible before now.
+Kingscar Bank is included on Admiralty Charts going back to the 1700’s.
+Usually under the sea, it hasn’t been visible before now.